 - (1) Meet all Admission requirements. - (2) Pay a non-refundable application and other fees, if applicable.
-Please reference Fee Schedule of Other Fees. - (3) Outstanding tuition and fee(s) must be paid in advance, or the student must make satisfactory payment arrangements with the School. - (4) Former students are subject to a 6-month (180 calendar days) waiting period from the official termination date before reapplying, with the exception of those students terminated after meeting maximum time frame. - (5) Readmission after 180-days: If a student was charged less than 100% of their agreement and is requesting readmission after 180 days, the student will be contracted according to the current tuition costs and any previous balances owed, if applicable.
+Please reference Fee Schedule of Other Fees. - (3) Outstanding tuition and fee(s) must be paid in advance, or the student must make satisfactory payment arrangements with the School. - (4) Former students are subject to a 6-month (180 calendar days) waiting period from the official termination date before reapplying, with the exception of those students terminated after meeting maximum time frame.

-- (6) Following withdrawal/termination, if a student was charged 100% of their agreement price, a student in good standing, meeting grade, attendance, and conduct standards, may be eligible to return to the course during the following forty-eight (48) months, or four (4) years, from the student's withdrawal date without any additional tuition costs. - (7) During re-entry process, students will be evaluated and assessed for supply needs.
+- (5) Readmission after 180-days: If a student was charged less than 100% of their agreement and is requesting readmission after 180 days, the student will be contracted according to the current tuition costs and any previous balances owed, if applicable. - (6) Following withdrawal/termination, if a student was charged 100% of their agreement price, a student in good standing, meeting grade, attendance, and conduct standards, may be eligible to return to the course during the following forty-eight (48) months, or four (4) years, from the student's withdrawal date without any additional tuition costs withdrawal or termination unless the student presents a danger to the other students or staff of the School. - (7) During re-entry process, students will be evaluated and assessed for supply needs.
 Students may be required to purchase current school supplies. - (8) Hours earned during previous enrollment periods will be accepted for readmission at the discretion of the school. - (9) TPCA reserves the right to deny readmission following termination or withdrawal for any reason.
-If readmission approval is granted, the applicant will be required to sign a new Enrollment Agreement and may be required to purchase additional supplies. - (10)The School does not deny re-entry to any service member of the uniformed services for reasons relating to that service. - (11)Students who withdraw from enrollment two times may not be considered for readmission. - (12) Students will re-enter in the same satisfactory academic progress status as applicable at the time of withdrawal.
+If readmission approval is granted, the applicant will be required to sign a new Enrollment Agreement and may be required to purchase additional supplies. - (10) The School does not deny re-entry to any service member of the uniformed services for reasons relating to that service. - (11) Students who withdraw from enrollment two times may not be considered for readmission. - (12) Students will re-enter in the same satisfactory academic progress status as applicable at the time of withdrawal.